longthichcafe/shiro_team_trading/README.md

 $$| MA20_{coco, t} - MA20_{pina, t} | > 0.3$$

 We also calculate the percentage change of the 200-step moving average at time $t$ with time $t-j$ for $j = 20, 40,..., 200$.
 The $MA200$ has been averaged between Coconuts and Pina Coladas.
-These percentage changes are then used to determine the number of intervals with increasing and decreasing trends.
+These percentage changes are then used to determine the number of intervals with increasing and decreasing temporary trends.

 $$Percentage Change_{t,j} = \frac{MA200_{t} - MA200_{t-j}}{MA200_{t-j}}$$